-- Powerlifters who want a barbell with a high tensile strength — the REP Fitness Power Bar is rated at 200,000 pounds.
+- Powerlifters who want a barbell with a high tensile strength — the REP Fitness Power Bar is rated at 200,000 PSI.

 Who Shouldn’t Buy the REP Fitness Power Bar

-- Those who are just starting to powerlift may not need a barbell as strong as this one is.
+- Those who are just starting to powerlift may not need a barbell as strong as this one.

 - If you are wanting a barbell to be a jack of all trades (so you can powerlift, or practice CrossFit and Olympic lifts) you’re going to want to consider a more versatile barbell.

-- This barbell is listed around $400, which is pretty expensive for a non-versatile barbell.
-You can find cheaper powerlifting bars, and even more versatile barbells that are able to handle all of your powerlifting exercises.
+- This barbell is listed at around $430, which is pretty expensive.
+You can find cheaper powerlifting bars, and even more versatile barbells that are able to handle all of your exercises.

-The REP Fitness Power Bar is listed around $400 on the REP Fitness website, which is a pretty high price tag compared to other power bars.
-However, typically high quality products have higher price tags, and this bar is no exception.
+The REP Fitness Power Bar is listed at around $430 on the REP Fitness website, which is a pretty high price tag compared to other power bars.
+However, typically high-quality products have higher price tags, and this bar is no exception.
 The stainless steel sleeves are not always included like they are with the REP Power Bar, and shipping is free — which is also a bit of a rarity for home gym equipment.

-Since $400 is quite expensive for a barbell, REP Fitness does give you the option to use PayLater with PayPal.
+Since $430 is quite expensive for a barbell, REP Fitness does give you the option to use PayLater with PayPal.
 This will split your purchase up into four interest-free payments of around $100, which may help you out if you also have to fill out your home gym with weight plates, and a power rack or squat rack to pair with your barbell.
-And since this is a high quality power bar, you may not ever need to purchase another one throughout your weightlifting journey.
+And since this is a high-quality power bar, you may not ever need to purchase another one throughout your lifting journey.

 Overall Build and Quality

 The REP Fitness Power Bar is designed for your powerlifting needs, and features a fully stainless steel finish.
-This is a 87.4-inch long, 20 kilogram bar with 16.9-inch loading sleeves, and a diameter of 29 millimeters — which may increase your grip.
+This is an 87.4-inch long, 20-kilogram bar with 16.9-inch loading sleeves and a diameter of 29 millimeters — which may increase your grip.

-You can load up to 1,500 pounds onto this barbell, and it has a tensile strength of 200,000 pounds, which means it’s compatible for elite level athletes who often throw heavy weights around in the gym.
+You can load up to 1,500 pounds on this barbell, and it has a tensile strength of 200,000 PSI, which means it’s built to handle the needs of elite-level athletes who often throw heavy weights around in the gym.

 Since the REP Fitness Power Bar is designed for powerlifting, you’ll notice there is only one set of knurl markings featured on this barbell.
-This allows you to place your hands properly for the widest grip possible when bench pressing.
-Oftentimes, you’ll notice that a versatile bar will have double markings, this is for power cleans, hang cleans, and even the snatch (this bar is not meant to handle those movements).
+This allows you to achieve identical hand placement for your powerlifts.
+Oftentimes, you’ll notice that a versatile bar will have double markings, this is for lifts like hang cleans, the jerk, and the snatch (this bar is not meant to handle those movements).